-Sneak peek: I found that the secret to raising happy kids is, ironically, by focusing less on happiness.
+Sneak peek: Ironically, I’ve found that how to raise happy kids is by focusing less on happiness.
 As I explore this topic more deeply, I realized there was something more I wanted for my kids

 Remember how you felt when your kids were babies and they would cry?
 Other people might be bothered by crying, but we moms are undone by our babies’ crying.
 I remember being shocked by my physiological reaction to my son’s crying–I would become so distressed I could hardly carry on a conversation and my blood pressure would rise.
 It was like nails on a chalkboard.